MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT1170.rst

    If you are using another IDE than IntelliJ IDEA, please have a look at :ref:`sdk_6_run_on_device` section.

 * Double-click on the :guilabel:`runOnDevice` task in the Gradle tasks view.
-It may takes some time.
+It may take some time.

       .. figure:: images/gettingStarted/iMXRT1170/getting-started-runOnDevice.png
          :alt: runOnDevice task